domschrei/aquaplanning/README.md

 ## Features

 Aquaplanning supports PDDL (Planning Domain Description Language) files as an input for planning domains and problems.
-The following features are implemented as of now (i.e. problems with these features can be parsed and grounded):
+The following features are implemented as of now (i.e. problems with these features can be parsed, grounded, and solved):

 * Basic STRIPS planning with typing
-* Negative goals
+* Negative conditions (preconditions / effects / goals)
 * Equality (as a universal predicate `(= obj1 obj2)`)
-* Conditional effects (`when (...) (...)`)
+* Conditional effects (`when (condition) (additional-effect)`)
-* Universal quantifications (inside preconditions, effects, initial state and goal)
+* Universal and existential quantifications
+* All ADL features, i.e. disjunctive conditions with `or`, `imply`, and non-atomic `not` expressions
 * Action costs (in its basic form `(:function total-cost - number)`, with constant positive cost per operator)
-* (EXPERIMENTAL) All ADL features, i.e. disjunctive preconditions with `or`/`not`/`imply` and existential quantifications (not inside the goal)

-These features are more or less equivalent with the following [PDDL 3.1](https://helios.hud.ac.uk/scommv/IPC-14/repository/kovacs-pddl-3.1-2011.pdf) requirements:

-	:strips :typing :negative-preconditions :conditional-effects :equality :universal-preconditions :action-cost :adl

 For planning problems using these features (or any subset), a full representation of the read problem is available in the form of Java objects after parsing, as well as a separate representation after grounding the problem.
 For grounding purposes, Aquaplanning traverses the problem's (delete-)relaxed planning graph, resulting in a reasonable amount of atoms and actions in most cases.
-Equality conditions and quantifications are resolved during grounding.

 A generic state space forward search is provided as a planner.
 As of now, a few common search strategies (BFS, DFS, A\*, Weighted A\*, Best-first, random choice) are implemented, as well as a couple of simple heuristics to guide the A\* and Best-first searches.